The Best of Julie Andrews: Thoroughly Modern Julie

 The Best of Julie Andrews: Thoroughly Modern Julie is a compilation album by English singer and actress Julie Andrews, released by Rhino Records in 1996.
-The collection includes 19 tracks recorded between 1956 and 1967, encompassing highlights from Andrews’ Broadway, film, and studio recording career.
-The selections draw from her work with multiple labels—RCA Victor, Columbia, Decca and Buena Vista—and feature songs from her most iconic roles, including My Fair Lady, The Sound of Music, and Mary Poppins.
+The collection includes 19 tracks recorded between 1956 and 1967, encompassing highlights from Andrews' Broadway, film, and studio recording career.
+The selections draw from her work with multiple labels such as RCA Victor, Columbia, Decca and Buena Vista, and feature songs from her most iconic roles, including My Fair Lady, The Sound of Music, and Mary Poppins.
 Due to licensing restrictions, later material such as Victor/Victoria, released by MGM Records, was excluded.
 The title references her 1967 film Thoroughly Modern Millie, directed by George Roy Hil.

-Remastered and issued on compact disc (CD) by Rhino Records, the compilation was praised for its sound quality and detailed liner notes, which include archival photographs and commentary on each track.
-Critics generally viewed the album as a well-curated retrospective of Andrews’ peak years, noting that it captures her crystalline soprano and theatrical charm.
-While some reviewers lamented the absence of post-1967 recordings, others highlighted the album’s nostalgic appeal and its effective showcase of Andrews' versatility across stage and screen music.
+Remastered and issued on compact disc (CD), the compilation was praised for its sound quality and detailed liner notes, which include archival photographs and commentary on each track.
+Critics generally viewed the album as a well-curated retrospective of Andrews' peak years, while other lamented the absence of post-1967 recordings.

 Album details

 The Best of Julie Andrews: Thoroughly Modern Julie features 19 tracks spanning Andrews' career from 1956 to 1967, sourced from Broadway cast recordings, film soundtracks, and solo studio albums.
 During this period, the artist was signed to four different record labels: RCA Victor, Columbia, Decca and Buena Vista.
 Due to licensing restrictions, the album excludes material from her later works, including Victor/Victoria, which was released by MGM Records.
 The album's subtitle references Andrew's 1967 film Thoroughly Modern Millie, directed by George Roy Hill.

 The album primarily draws from Andrews' work in musical theater and film adaptations, omitting her later stage performances and non-soundtrack recordings.
-The selection emphasizes her collaborations with composers like Lerner and Loewe (My Fair Lady, Camelot) and the Sherman Brothers (Mary Poppins).
-The tracklist includes songs from Andrews' most well-known roles, such as "I Could Have Danced All Night" and "Wouldn't It Be Loverly" from My Fair Lady, "The Sound of Music" and "My Favorite Things" from the 1965 film The Sound of Music, and "Supercalifragilisticexpialidocious" from Mary Poppins.
+The selection features her collaborations with composers like Lerner and Loewe (My Fair Lady, Camelot) and the Sherman Brothers (Mary Poppins) and Andrews' most well-known roles, such as "I Could Have Danced All Night" and "Wouldn't It Be Loverly" from My Fair Lady, "The Sound of Music" and "My Favorite Things" from the 1965 film The Sound of Music, and "Supercalifragilisticexpialidocious" from Mary Poppins.
 Lesser-known selections include "We'll Gather Lilacs in the Spring" from Perchance to Dream (recorded for her Julie Andrews Sings album) and "Big D", a duet with Carol Burnett from a 1962 television special titled Julie and Carol at Carnegie Hall.

-The album was remastered by Rhino Records, known for its reissues of vintage recordings.
-The CD release included liner notes with background information on the tracks, as well as archival photographs.
+The album was remastered by Rhino Records, and the CD release included liner notes with background information on the tracks, as well as archival photographs.
 Critics noted the absence of post-1967 material but acknowledged the compilation's focus on Andrews' peak commercial period.